cookies-xor-cream/HugoTest/content/posts/poetry/wip/the-infinite-teapot-cant-count-to-two-with-so-many-decimals-in-the-way.md

 ---

 I got an invitation for some tea,
-Which I felt I must firmly decline,
+which I felt I must firmly decline,
-But in a walk before the morning broke,
+but in a walk before the morning broke,
 I found her granddaughter sitting in the park.

 We talked a few hours, in a midnight haze,
-She speaks the same tongue from the same town,
+she speaks the same tongue from the same town,
-Feels like finding a sister that's been so estranged,
+feels like finding a sister that's been so estranged,
-And forgot her frown, as the sky plastered up the dawn.
+and forgot her frown, as the sky plastered up the dawn.

 I've got a placard like a blanc cheque,
 I used to move eastwards for the sun,
-By the end she felt less like a friend,
+by the end she felt less like a friend,
-And more like addition to the one.
+and more like addition to the one.